19A Princes Street And Bowen Avenue, Auckland

 This Princes Street building is one of only two nineteenth-century synagogues surviving in New Zealand, and the only one of this date in the North Island.
 The other is located in Dunedin.
 It was built in 1884-1885 after the Jewish community grew too large for their earlier building in nearby Emily Place.
 Constructed using early 'scoria-lime' concrete technology, the ornate synagogue was erected on a parkland site next to a row of villas belonging, in some cases, to members of the congregation.
 It overlooks the commercial district of Auckland in one of the most sought-after addresses in the town.
 Its prominent location appears to be unusual, reflecting a degree of confidence not found in all parts of the Jewish diaspora.
 Construction was aided by successful members of the early colonial business community, including David Nathan (1816-1886) and Philip Aaron Philips (1831-1913), the first mayor of Auckland and later town clerk.

 The building exhibits a mixture of exotic styles, including Romanesque and Moorish.
 It was apparently modelled on the lavish Glasgow Synagogue in Scotland, which was erected in 1881.
 Designed by the local architect Edward Bartley, the Auckland synagogue was built using advanced local technology.
 This included mass concrete walls employing hydraulic lime developed near Auckland, and decorative details in moulded Keene's cement.
 The highly decorated interior has an apsidal tabernacle at its eastern end, and galleries on three sides for female members of the congregation.
 A basement was used for educational and social purposes, to which a school annexe was added in 1914.
 This was replaced by a modernist-style meeting hall before the congregation moved to new premises in 1969.
-The building was conserved in the 1980s and now houses a bank.
+The building was conserved in the 1980s and subsequent usage has included functioning for a period as a bank.